backytadev/icup-app/README.md

 # ICUP-APP

-In this project, the user interface is developed to connect with ICUP-Server, the following technologies are used:
+In this project, the administration interface is developed to interact with the API and the backend of the ICUP app, the following technologies are used:

 - ReactJs
 - Zustand